International Relations Simulation Lab

 The Only AI-Proof Laboratory for International Relations.

-Automate lab-scale instruction for 300+ students while securing assessments against Generative AI.
-Transition from a textbook-only curriculum to a data-driven laboratory science.
+Automate lab-scale instruction for high-enrollment sections while securing assessments against Generative AI.
+Move from textbook-only coverage to a measurable, simulation-first research workflow.

 Assessments That Cannot Be Googled.